Download the full PDF for Pennsylvania

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Pennsylvania rose to 61.9 percent in January from 61.8 percent in the prior month.
+The labor force participation rate in Pennsylvania rose to 62 percent in March from 61.9 percent in the prior month.

-Pennsylvania ranks 33rd in the nation.
+Pennsylvania is tied for 31st in the nation.

-The 10-year high for the labor force participation rate in Pennsylvania was 63.4 percent occurring in February 2016, and the 10-year low was 60.8 percent in April 2020.
+The 10-year high for the labor force participation rate in Pennsylvania was 63.4 percent in March 2016, and the 10-year low was 60.8 percent in April 2020.

 The national labor force participation rate fell by 0.1 percentage points to 61.9 percent in March.